Plugin Registration

 }

-The translations must be stored in the file plugins/Myplugin/Locale/xx_XX/translations.php
+Translations must be stored in the file plugins/Myplugin/Locale/xx_XX/translations.php

 (replace xx_XX

-by the language code fr_FR
+with the language code, e.g., fr_FR

 , en_US